The Wyoming Dental Association is an investment in the future of your profession.

 How much are annual membership dues for the Wyoming Dental Association?

-Membership dues are divided into three areas: national (American Dental Association) - $532; state (Wyoming Dental Association) - $444; and district - varies from $15 to $250 by district.
+Membership dues are divided into three areas: National level (American Dental Association) - $565.00, State Level (Wyoming Dental Association) - $479.00, and District Level- amount varies by district.
 Dues rates are different for new dentists in their 1st, 2nd, 3rd and 4th year(s) out of school and for retired and life member dentists.
 The total amount is paid to the WDA and is then distributed through the proper channels.
 Membership dues are payable January 1st of each year and become delinquent March 1st.

 Does the WDA have a dues installment plan?